 - 1. A copy of your original request;

 - 2. A copy of our response; and

 - 3. The reasons or grounds upon which you are requesting the review.

-From the Freedom of Information and Protection of Privacy Act (Current to May 18, 2016)
+Freedom of Information and Protection of Privacy Act

-Section 22 - Disclosure harmful to personal privacy
+22 Disclosure harmful to personal privacy